 Twenty thousand residents make their home in Valley Stream Union Free School District 24, which is located in the Village of Valley Stream.
 The School District also includes a portion of the Village of Lynbrook.
 The residents of the community have long supported its schools with their involvement and with their approval of our annual budget.

 A District with high expectations for excellence from its staff and its students, Valley Stream 24 employs over 139 professional staff members and 87 civil service personnel.
 Educational leadership is provided by our Superintendent of Schools, Edward M. Fale, Ph.D.
-His administration includes an Assistant Superintendent for Administration, Director of Curriculum, Director of Special Education, and 3 Building Principals.
+His administration includes a Director of Finance and Operations, Director of Curriculum, Director of Special Education, and 3 Building Principals.

 Valley Stream Union Free School District 24 is a forward-looking district that meets the high expectations for educational excellence defined by a population that includes many professionals.
 Our students are regularly recognized for high academic achievement and they consistently score above the average for Nassau County school districts on the New York State Pupil Evaluation Program tests.

 We take pride in our schools, our high scholastic standards, our administration, our faculty, our support staff and the support of our residents.
 We offer the convenience of cosmopolitan living with the pleasures of suburban life, and we believe our community stands tall.
 We welcome your interest!

 Valley Stream is an incorporated village ideally situated to take advantage of the cultural activities of New York City and Long Island’s legendary recreational facilities.
 It has its own government, with an elected Mayor and Board of Trustees; a Volunteer Fire Department, Emergency Squad, Post Office, Public Library, Sanitation and Water District.
 Local residents provide auxiliary police service to our community in association with the Nassau County Police Department.